Religion's Insufferable Position

 Ottawa Archbishops Against Assisted Death ...
 Prendergast also said priests would feel it was their duty to try to talk the patient out of it.
 Ottawa Citizen

-Most priests, unlike their superiors in divining the Will of the Almighty, I suspect will be more compassionate and understanding and offer comforting words to the one about to die, not unlike those said by a priest to a mother, a devout Catholic, who felt compelled to sign off on an abortion for a daughter too young to have a baby.
+Most priests, unlike their superiors in divining the Will of the Almighty, I suspect will be more compassionate and understanding and offer comforting words to those in agony and not try to dissuade them from ending their suffering under their own terms.

 Being compassionate is being aware of the suffering of an other and wishing to relieve it.
 Those who seem to revel in prolonging the suffering of the terminally ill are nothing of the kind.

 A long time ago I found myself starring up at a grey sky with rain softly falling on my face.
 I thought I was going to die.
 I felt no pain.
 I was not scared (and I don't know why).
 I waited for my eyes to close on their own.
 It was quite lovely when I think about it.